 These shrink compensation values serve as general guidelines to setting shrink compensation.
 Part building and cleaning in a controlled process will best determine the optimal shrink compensation values for a particular geometry.

-ProJet® MJP 2500 Default Shrink Compensation Values for all materials are as follows.
+ProJet® MJP 5600 Default Shrink Compensation Values for all materials (as of 20171101) are as follows.
 New default values MAY be rolled out without software update notification.

 |Material||X Value||Y Value||Z Value|